 Carefully and slowly add a ladle-full of the hot cream mixture to the egg mixture, whisking the eggs constantly.
 Repeat with two more ladles of cream, adding slowly and whisking constantly.
 Using a heatproof rubber spatula, stir the cream mixture in the saucepan as you slowly add the egg mixture to the pan.

 Cook the mixture over medium heat, stirring constantly, until it is thick, coats the back of a spatula, and holds a clear path when you run your finger across the spatula, about 2 minutes.

 While the ice cream is churning, make the mix-in.
 In a small bowl, combine honey and grape nuts.
 Once the ice cream is done in the ice cream machine, carefully fold in large chunks of the cereal mixture.
-Transfer the ice cream to a covered container and freeze for a minimum of two hours.
+Transfer the ice cream to a covered container and freeze for a minimum of four hours.